 Recent funding proposals, such as the \$3.5 billion block grant for first responders contained in the president's fiscal year 2003 budget, have included some of these provisions.
 This matching grant would be administered by FEMA, with 25 percent being distributed to the states based on population.
-The remainder would go to states for pass-through to local jurisdictions, also on a population basis, but states would be given the discretion to determine the boundaries of substate areas for such a pass-through-that is, a state could pass through the funds to a metropolitan area or to individual local governments within such an area.
-Although the state and local jurisdictions would have discretion to tailor the assistance to meet local needs, it is anticipated that more than one-third of the funds would be used to improve communications; an additional one-third would be used to equip state and local first responders, and the remainder would be used for training, planning, technical assistance, and administration.
+The remainder would go to states for pass-through to local jurisdictions, also on a population basis, but states would be given the discretion to determine the boundaries of sub-state areas for such a pass-through-that is, a state could pass through the funds to a metropolitan area or to individual local governments within such an area.
+Although the state and local jurisdictions would have discretion to tailor the assistance to meet local needs, it is anticipated that more than one-third of the funds would be used to equip state and local first responders, and the remainder would be used for training, planning, technical assistance, and administration.